Abhinavpatra/GreenTableat7/README.md

 2. Install dependencies:

 npm i
+after reaching the directory server and then: do node app.js then change the directory by cd .. npm i

+ ready.

-3. Set up environment variables:
+1. Set up environment variables:

 Create a `.env` file in the root directory and add the following variables:

-PORT=5000
-MONGO_URI=mongodb://localhost:27017/greentable
-SECRET_KEY=your_secret_key
+MONGO_URL = mongodb+srv://shadow_voltrex:s3EMN3Y1amB0Sp2Z@cluster0.c0lg2vx.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
+JWT_SECRET_KEY = shadow_voltrex_22103013

-4. Run the application:
+4. Run the application: npm run dev in the main folder outside the src.

 ## Technologies Used